MathiasPius/fallible-option/README.md

 ```

 ### Conversion from `Result`
-Switching from using `Result` to `Errable` is very simple, as illustrated with this before/after example:
+Switching from using `Result` to `Fallible` is very simple, as illustrated with this before/after example:

 ```rust
 fn validate_number(x: u32) -> Result<(), &'static str> {